simplertasks/aicommandscript/examples/AICS-master-simple-template.md

 // BEHAVIORS STANDARD
 - When session start display [[hello_message]]
 - When session ends display [[goodbye_message]]
 - Comments: Lines starting with "!!" are comments, used to guide both the AI and the script author.
+Never display "!!" to user.

 // BEHAVIORS APP
 When session starts: